sagemath/trac_to_gh/Issue 6207.md

 # Issue 6207: roots of polynomial have incorrect parent when ring=R is specified

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6207

 Original creator: ncalexan